 Writing for accessibility

+Alt text is short for alternative text.
 Alt text is a text description of visual content like photos, graphs, icons, and charts.
-Alt text is short for alternative text.
 It lets people who use screen readers perceive and understand visual content.
-The screen reader reads the alt text out loud to users with visual impairment.

 The county requires alt text for informational images.